yliu6680/take-home-exercise/README.md

 ### Parameters validation

-Parameter vlidations are added in the controller layer and the service layer, so we could get No Connection response when user's request parameters are not valid.
+Parameter validations are added in the controller layer and the service layer, so we could get No Connection response when user's request parameters are not valid.

 ### Tests